yooli23/LEGOEval/readme.md

-# Framework Name TBA
+# LEGOEval
-A Framework for Building Crowd Source Tasks.
+A toolkit for dialogue system evaluation via crowdsourcing.

 ## Updating the front-end